Urban Leaf’s 2021 Carbon Footprint Review

 Scope 3 Is What Matters The Most, So Why Do Others Ignore It?

-We believe that there are likely a number of reasons why most consumer products businesses will ignore their Scope 3 emissions and focus only on (the smaller) Scope 1 and 2 emissions in their reporting and reduction targets:
+We believe there are several reasons why most consumer products businesses will ignore their Scope 3 emissions and focus only on (the smaller) Scope 1 and 2 emissions in their reporting and reduction targets:

 2. Ownership.
 Although companies like Urban Leaf produce products, we are not the end owners of these products.
-Consumers buy our products, therefore they are technically the ultimate 'owners' of the emissions generated in the products’ manufacture.
-Most businesses don’t really want to remind their consumers that it is their own consumption of products which is responsible for the lion's share of the emissions being generated.
+Consumers buy our products; therefore, they are technically the ultimate 'owners' of the emissions generated in the products’ manufacture.
+Most businesses don’t want to remind their consumers that it is their own consumption of products which is responsible for the lion's share of the emissions being generated.
 After all, if consumers stopped buying, the businesses would cease to be in business.

-Whilst our decision to include Scope 3 emissions in our carbon accounting model may be an unusual one in the corporate world, we believe it to be a necessary one if humanity is to effect the type of change that our environment demands.
+While our decision to include Scope 3 emissions in our carbon accounting model may be unusual in the corporate world, we believe it is necessary if humanity is to effect the type of change that our environment demands.

 Summary Of Our Carbon Accounting Model

-In 2021 we have estimated our Scope 1,2 and 3 emissions to be a total of 40.2 metric tons.
-This is a 14% increase from 2020, and as you can see the largest parts of our carbon footprint came from the materials we consume to make products, the inbound freight of those materials, and the downstream delivery of those materials (i.e. shipping them from us to you).
+In 2021, we estimated our Scope 1, 2, and 3 emissions to be a total of 40.2 metric tons.
+This is a 14% increase from 2020, and as you can see, the largest parts of our carbon footprint came from the materials we consume to make products, the inbound freight of those materials, and the downstream delivery of those materials (i.e., shipping them from us to you).

 Scope/Category 2020 2021